The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Empirical Validation: Credit Scoring Case Study

 \subsection{Data}

 Our empirical case study uses a comprehensive dataset from Lending Club, a large peer-to-peer lending platform, covering 705{,}302 loans issued between 2014 and 2017.
-For each loan, we observe 29 variables, including loan features (e.g., amount, duration) and borrower characteristics (e.g., monthly income, job tenure).
-The dataset also reports the repayment outcome (full repayment or default), which is our target variable, encoded as $1$ for default and $0$ for non-default.
+For each loan, we observe seven traditional features describing the loan contract (e.g., amount, duration) and borrower characteristics (e.g., monthly income, job tenure).
+The dataset also provides alternative data on loan applicants, including 20 additional banking features (e.g., number of open credit lines, bank cards, installments, mortgages, and revolving accounts), as well as the loan grade assigned by LendingClub (2 additional features), which can be viewed as a proprietary signal combining standard credit features with nontraditional information (e.g., the applicant’s digital footprint).
+We define the incumbent feature set using only the 7 traditional features, and the challenger feature set by augmenting these variables with the alternative banking features and LendingClub grade.
+The target variable is the repayment outcome (full repayment or default), encoded as $1$ for default and $0$ for non-default.
 Throughout the sample period, yearly default rates range from 19.23\% to 21.42\%, with an average of 20.87\%.

-A key feature of the dataset is the availability of \textit{alternative data} on loan applicants, such as the loan grade assigned by Lending Club and banking variables (e.g., number of open credit lines, bank cards, installments, mortgages, and revolving accounts).
-The loan grade can be viewed as a proprietary signal generated by Lending Club to assess borrower default risk, integrating standard credit attributes with nontraditional information, such as the applicant's digital footprint.
-We use this structure to define the respective feature sets of the champion and the challenger.

-Finally, the dataset records the funding date of each loan.
-This timing information allows us to align the empirical analysis with our theoretical framework and real-world scenarios by (i) specifying a date at which the alternative data become available and (ii) naturally defining the time steps of our process based on loan dates.
-We provide details on data pre-processing and feature selection for the champion and the challenger in Section~\ref{sec:data} in the Electronic Companion (EC).
+Finally, the dataset records the funding date of each loan, allowing us to align the empirical analysis with our theoretical framework by (i) specifying a date at which the alternative data become available and (ii) naturally defining the time steps of our process based on loan dates.
+We provide details on data pre-processing and feature selection for the incumbent and the challenger in Section~\ref{sec:data} of the EC.